bochen0909/menu-api-demo/README.md

     $ ES_ENDPOINT=http://localhost:9200 PYTHONPATH=`pwd`/src uvicorn app.main:app --reload
 ```

-Now use your favorite IDE to open the project.
+Now you can proceed to open the project using the IDE of your choice.